-August 19th would have been my 28th wedding anniversary.
-Last year I played with elephants in the mud.
+August 19th would have been my 29th wedding anniversary.
+The first year I played with elephants in the mud.
 It’s hard to beat that, unless I could spend it with Mike.

 Sometimes you can’t runaway.
 Like from the month of August.